softbennet/softbennet/README.md

 🧱 I. The Builder (Full-Stack Dev)--------------------------🧠 II.
 The Thinker (AI Whisperer)

-  I craft the web with lines of code,&nbsp&nbsp&nbsp&nbsp&nbsp&nbspI feed the bot with zeros, ones,
+  I craft the web with lines of code,&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I feed the bot with zeros, ones,
   From APIs to front-end load.&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbspIt learns, it stares — no jokes or puns.
   With React eyes and Python hands,&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp A neural net with hidden pride,
   I birth wild dreams from vague demands.&nbsp&nbsp&nbsp&nbsp&nbsp&nbspPredicts the trends I try to hide.